 Optional: to crisp up the crust a bit more, flip the crust over and bake for an additional 3-5 minutes.

 Allow crust to cool 5-10 minutes.
-Place desired toppings on the crust.
+Add the desired toppings on the crust.
 Bake an additional 5-8 minutes at 350º Fahrenheit, or until cheese has melted.
 Remove from oven and let cool about 5 minutes before cutting and serving.

 Serving size= 1/8 of pizza crust.